Doing 11 Basic Tasks On An Annual Basis Literally Makes Your Entire Life Exponentially Better

 7. Hold a 'state of the union' with your spouse

-Unfortunately, it's fairly easy to take marriage or relationships for granted.
-Even the most loving couples can lose sight of things that keep their partnership intact.
-Weekly check-ins are helpful, but they're easy to rush through.
+It can be a little too easy to take a marriage or relationships for granted.
+Even the most loving couples can lose sight of things that keep their partnership going in a positive direction.
+Weekly date nights are helpful, but they're easy to rush through.
 You and your spouse deserve to sit together, undisturbed, and assess your relationship on a deeper level.

 Having a state of the union conversation is psychologist Dr. John Gottman's technique for reconnecting with your partner, reflecting on your relationship, and redefining your goals for the future.
 Start your state of the union by sharing five things you appreciate about each other.
 Acknowledge the ways your relationship is working well, then, talk about your concerns.